MotoLegacy/Mob-of-the-Dead-Patch/README.md

 # Credits

-These are the credits specific to this patch, you can find the credits for the entire project, [Mob of The Dead Remastered](https://steamcommunity.com/workshop/filedetails/?id=1128166280), by clicking [here](extended_credits.txt).
+These are the credits **specific to this patch**, you can find the credits for the entire project, [Mob of The Dead Remastered](https://steamcommunity.com/workshop/filedetails/?id=1128166280), by clicking [here](extended_credits.txt).
 <ul>
     <li>JariKCoding - LUI, Scripting, and General Assistance.</li>
     <li>Scobalula - Greyhound, HydraX, Husky, Attempts to overcome Asset Limits.</li>